HHLA is focused on electrification and renewable energy

 As part of its sustainability strategy, HHLA is electrifying its terminal processes.
 Plants and processes that were previously powered by fossil fuels such as diesel are converted to electric drives and supplied with power from renewable energy.

-Automated Guided Vehicles (AGVs) are already partly operated electrically at Container Terminal Altenwerder.
+100% of the Automated Guided Vehicles (AGVs) at Container Terminal Altenwerder are battery-powered.

 HHLA is converting more and more vehicles in its fleet to eMobility.